Cryptosporidium: Water treatment and detection

 Cryptosporidium is highly resistant to chlorine disinfection; but with high enough concentrations and contact time, Cryptosporidium inactivation will occur with chlorine dioxide and ozone treatment.
 In general, the required levels of chlorine preclude the use of chlorine disinfection as a reliable method to control Cryptosporidium in drinking water.
 Ultraviolet light treatment at relatively low doses will inactivate Cryptosporidium.
-Calgon Carbon-funded research originally discovered UV's efficacy in inactivating Cryptosporidium.

 One of the largest challenges in identifying outbreaks is the ability to verify the results in a laboratory.
 The oocytes may be seen by microscopic examination of a stool sample, but they may be confused with other objects or artifacts similar in appearance.
 Most cryptosporidia are 3–6 μm in size, although some reports have described larger cells.

 Boiling is believed to be the safest option for water contaminated by Cryptosporidium.